 According to the Association of Local Government Ecologists only around one in three local authorities have in-house ecological expertise (ALGE 2013).
 This means that planning officers may have to appraise the ecological implications of development proposals without direct ecological competence or are required to seek external expertise to do so.
 Therefore the Wildlife Assessment Check also aims to support local planning authorities in meeting their statutory duty regarding biodiversity, especially those who lack in-house ecological capacity, by encouraging applicants to take responsibility in addressing ecological considerations.

 “The feedback from our technicians validating applications is that it is very useful as a tool” Local planning officer

 Considering local ecology early will also hopefully prevent projects incurring delays, unexpected costs, and prevent the need to reassess potential ecological impacts during a planning application.

-You can access the tool on Biodiversity in Planning’s website here and find out more information.
+You can access the tool on the Biodiversity in Planning website here.